Understanding the Construction Contracts Act

 Previous changes to the Construction Contracts Act 2002

-2010 – A review into the Construction Contracts Act 2002 began.
+A review of the Construction Contracts Act 2002 began.
 The 'Proposals for Change' Cabinet Paper recommended amendments be made to the Construction Contracts Act 2002 to make the existing adjudication process a faster, more cost-effective and efficient resolution option for people with disputes under construction contracts.

 • protection of retention money withheld under construction contracts